-Illnesses like diabetes, hypertension, arthritis, blood pressure, etc. have become so common that almost every other individual have become their prey.
-Hence, the necessity of being healthy calls for the need of a well-balanced diet for every individual and also for a wide range of food supplements in case where maintaining a balanced diet is not possible.
+Illnesses like diabetes, hypertension, arthritis, blood pressure, etc. have become so common that almost every other individual has become their prey.
+Hence, the necessity of being healthy calls for the need for a well-balanced diet for every individual and also for a wide range of food supplements in the case where maintaining a balanced diet is not possible.

-Most health conscious individuals these days might have surely heard about benefits of omega-3 fatty acids.
-It’s become the talk of healthcare or nutraceutical sector because of the numerous health benefits of omega 3 fatty acids and latest research findings.
+Most health-conscious individuals these days might have surely heard about the benefits of omega-3 fatty acids.
+It’s become the talk of healthcare or nutraceutical sector because of the numerous health benefits of omega 3 fatty acids and the latest research findings.

-Flaxseed Oil is a rich source of omega 3, 6, 9 fatty acids which are essential for a healthy living.
-Broadly it is useful for prevention of coronary heart diseases, skin problems, stress, etc. Flaxseed oil is obtained from a blue flowering plant that is grown on the Western Canadian Prairies for its oil rich seeds.
+Flaxseed Oil is a rich source of omega 3, 6, 9 fatty acids which are essential for healthy living.
+Broadly it is useful for the prevention of coronary heart diseases, skin problems, stress, etc. Flaxseed oil is obtained from a blue flowering plant that is grown on the Western Canadian Prairies for its oil-rich seeds.
 It is highly recommended for the general well being.

 Omega369 means there three different acids numbering 3,6,9.
-Omega-3 fatty acids are the essential poly unsaturated fatty acids (PUFA) which are crucial for efficient functioning of the body.
-As they are not synthesized in the human body, omega 3 should be consumed from an external source, may be through diet or supplements.
+Omega-3 fatty acids are the essential polyunsaturated fatty acids (PUFA) which are crucial for the efficient functioning of the body.
+As they are not synthesized in the human body, omega 3 should be consumed from an external source, maybe through diet or supplements.
 Omega -3 fatty acids include

 Sources of Omega 3 Fatty Acids